 It’s true that sleeping pills, sedatives, and tranquilizers exist, and they are often prescribed to help keep people with dementia quieter at night.
 These include antipsychotics like olanzapine, risperidal, and quetiapine, benzodiazepines such as lorazepam and temazepam, sleeping medications like zolpidem, or even over-the-counter sleep aids (which usually contain some form of sedating anti-histamine).

-Unfortunately, all these medications are likely to cause concerning side-effects in people with dementia, namely a worsening sleep cognition and increased fall risk.
+Unfortunately, all these medications are likely to cause concerning side-effects in people with dementia, namely worse cognition and increased fall risk.
 The antipsychotics have also been associated with a higher risk of dying.
 Last but not least, comprehensive scientific review articles conclude that in clinical trials, these drugs do not conclusively improve sleep.

 Hence, the recommendation of experts in geriatrics is that these medications should generally be avoided, and only used as a last resort once behavioral approaches (e.g. setting a routine, more walking, etc.) have been tried.

 That said, there are a few medications that may be less risky, and are sometimes used:

 - Melatonin.
 Melatonin is a hormone involved in the sleep-wake cycle.
 A Scottish study found that 2mg of melatonin nightly improved the sleep of people with Alzheimer’s.
 However, a more recent randomized trial of melatonin in people with dementia was negative.
 Also, in the U.S. melatonin is sold as a poorly-regulated supplement, and studies have found that commercially sold supplements are often of questionable quality and purity.

 - Trazodone is an older weak anti-depressant that is mildly sedating.
 It has long been used by geriatricians as a “sleeping pill” of choice, as it seems to be less risky than the alternatives.
 A small 2014 study found that trazodone improved sleep in Alzheimer’s patients.